 Don’t Trick Your Prospects into Opening Your Email

 I was pissed off before I even read past the first line of the email body.
 After reading the subject line, “Peter, before the weekend,” I opened this thinking that it was urgent or maybe even from someone who knew me.
 But then realized it was from a salesperson who didn’t know me at all.

 This salesperson successfully tricked me into opening his email.
 In the subsequent email exchange, he defended his subject line by saying that it got a 78% open rate and a 12% response rate.
 He failed to realize that he probably pissed off at least 66% of us by tricking us into opening his email.

 Don’t obscure who you are or what you want.
 Instead, use a subject line that’s obvious.
-This post contains 26 subject lines for prospecting emails.
-And as the article states, you might be better off having no subject line compared to one like this.
+You might even be better off having no subject line compared to one like this.

 If You’re Going to Call, Just Call

 “I'll be reaching out to you on the phone in the next couple of days / next week but I wanted to follow up with an email as well before the weekend.”